RodionGork/at89s-prog/README.md

-# at89s4051-prog
+# At89s-prog
-ISP programmer for at89s4051 microcontrollers, on Arduino
+ISP programmer for Atmel (now Microchip) 8051 MCU clones - e.g. `At89s2051`, `At89s4051`, `At89s51`, `At89s52` microcontrollers.

-Atmel's (Microchip) family of 8051-clones includes AT89S4051 with 4k flash.
-They allow In-System Programming (enabled by default).
+Only bare Arduino (e.g. "nano", "pico", "mini" etc) is necessary - to serve as "programmer" itself.

-This project allows sending Intel HEX file of compiled 8051 code over UART to Arduino, which further uploads it via SPI to attached AT89S4051.
-Probably also should work for AT89S52.
+This project allows directly sending Intel HEX file of compiled 8051 code over `UART` to `Arduino`, which further uploads it via `SPI` to attached target device.
+Tested with At89s52 and At89s4051 - they are from slightly different families, so other chips from these families should work.
+Note that chips with "c" index after "89" do not have SPI programming mode though.

 ### Wiring